-"Managed Available Groundwater" - means the amount of water that may be permitted by the District for beneficial use in accordance with the desired future condition of the aquifer as determined under Chapter 36 of the Texas Water Code.
+"Modeled Available Groundwater" - means the amount of water that the executive administrator determines may be produced on an average annual basis to achieve a desired future condition established under Section 36.108of the Texas Water Code.

 "Monitoring Well" - means a well installed to measure some property of the groundwater or aquifer it penetrates, and does not produce more than 25,000 gallons of groundwater per year.